 Powerful folk dancing

 Serious heel skills!
 It's mandatory for all Turkish dancers!

 Guess where we're from?

 This time I even won a medal in the Bellydance "contest".
-Yeah, they give one to everyody who gets on stage...
+Well, they give one to everyody who gets on stage...

-Oddly, I can't recall a lot more of the things we did - but I do remember a lot of what we talked about during this trip.
+Oddly, I can't recall a lot more of the things we did - but I do remember a lot of what we talked about and the jokes we made during this trip.
 Funny how the mind works...